365 matches in 365 days, each from that specific date on the calendar? Challenge accepted. Welcome to 365 Wrestling.

 I’ve got to confess something.
 I have a serious, wrestling-related, man-crush on Stan Hansen.
 Have for years, and it’s time to admit it.

-Hansen is one of the best to ever step into a pro wrestling ring, by any metric you want to apply.
+For me, Hansen is one of the best to ever step into a pro wrestling ring, by any metric you care to apply.
 Five-star matches?
 He has multiple, according to Dave Meltzer.
 Longevity?
 Hansen had more than two decades as a major name, wrestling both in the U.S., and in Japan.
-He was able to hold up in the grueling Japanese style in lengthy matches, and had a rugged presence that made him a legitimate formidable force — a reputation helped along by being so near-sighted that he was notoriously snug in the ring.
+He was able to hold up in the grueling Japanese style in lengthy matches and was known for his rugged presence and style — a reputation helped along by being so near-sighted that he was notoriously snug in the ring.

 You can bet your hat and your boots, cowpoke, this won’t be the only Stan Hansen match as part of the project.

 Got a match you’d like me to watch as part of this 365 Wrestling project?
 Agree or disagree with my take on this match?
 Let me know by using the contact form on this site, or reach me on Twitter.